 The author uses a psychosocial approach to understand the complexity of the experience of having a parent transition to care and the ambiguous feelings that these decisions evoke.

-Bethany Morgan Brett is currently working as a child and adolescent psychodynamic psychotherapist and freelance academic.
+Bethany Morgan Brett is Research Fellow at City, University of London.
 She has previously held lecturing positions in the Department of Psychosocial and Psychoanalytic Studies at the University of Essex and the Department of Psychosocial Studies at the University of East London.

 5. Social connections and relationship building in residential care

 6. The loss of parents in later life